-Originally named Sundridge Hockey Camp and proceeded by Holiday Hockey Camp, it was finally named as Hockey Opportunity Camp in 1973.
+Originally named Sundridge Hockey Camp and preceded by Holiday Hockey Camp, it was finally named as Hockey Opportunity Camp in 1973.
 A complement of 18 staff ran the first programs that summer for 360 campers (total).
 In 1980, Lance and Kathy Barrs purchased the camp from Joe Bogensburger.
 Under their direction, the camp steadily grew in numbers and saw many improvements to its facilities and programs.
 In the fall of 2004, Lance and Kathy sold to Kevin and Sophie McLaughlin, the present camp owners.
 HOC now employs 100+ staff and hosts over 1800 campers (total).
-HOC was rebranded in the summer of 2012 with a new logo, camper centric philosophy and improved hockey program.